 To connect theory to practice, case studies are also included.
 Three illustrate how the World Trade Organization’s dispute resolution system was used to remove trade barriers for US livestock importers, Indian cotton-type bed linen imports and the alcoholic beverage market and a fourth showcasing how large and organised industries, such as US and Canadian lumber, can use trade remedy laws to inhibit trade and protect their interests.

-The “Business Guide to Trade and Investment” is available for purchase at the ICC Store.
+The “Business Guide to Trade and Investment” is available for purchase at the ICC Knowledge 2 GO.